Niamh Mallon, Clinical Specialist Paediatric Occupational Therapist.

-Niamh is a member of the Association of Occupational Therapists in Ireland and of the Royal College of Occupational Therapists (UK).
+Niamh is registered with CORU (Ireland's Health and Social Care Professionals Regulator) and is a member of the Association of Occupational Therapists in Ireland and of the Royal College of Occupational Therapists (UK).
 She is a past Chair of the AOTI's CPD Audit Committee.
-Niamh is registered with CORU (Ireland's Health and Social Care Professionals Regulator).
 Aside from being an Occupational Therapist, Niamh is a mother, enjoys outdoor activities and volunteers as a Community First Responder and a Cardiac First Responder Instructor.

 Previous research and publications: